BetterWealth

 If you remove a rider, you’ll save on premiums, but you might give up some protection.
 Check if a rider still fits your life.
 Maybe you don’t need an accident rider anymore if your job isn’t risky.
 Always weigh the pros and cons.

 Term life insurance runs out after a set period.
 Many term policies let you convert to permanent coverage, and no new health exam is needed.
 That’s a lifesaver if your health changes or you want cash value.
+Before converting your policy, it is vital to understand the tax implications of life insurance payouts to avoid unnecessary income tax.

 Check when and how you can convert.
 Some policies let you do it whenever, others only during a specific window.
 Converting costs more, but sometimes it’s the right move for lifelong coverage or if you want to build savings.